 The programme is planned to support and challenge teachers to become confident in leading classroom practice in their contexts and develop against the GTCS Standard for Career-Long Professional Learning.
 Our Teacher Leadership Programme also provides opportunities for teachers with significant prior learning leadership experience to support participants as critical friends or programme tutors.

 The programme’s design principles are based on our teacher leadership engagement process and prototype programme, as well as the model of professional learning.
-As SCEL is currently funded to develop a suite of programmes, participation in the programme will be free of charge, however there is no funding for cover.
+As SCEL is currently funded to develop a suite of programmes, participation in the programme is free of charge, however there is no funding for cover.
 A small fund for travel expenses is available only for participants from Eilean Siar, Shetland and Orkney to apply for to attend the regional induction day and sharing summit.
-The programme is primarily facilitated online, however participants will be required to attend a minimum of two events in person.
+The programme is primarily facilitated online, however participants are required to attend a minimum of two events in person.

 Who is the programme for?